Bryan and Laura's Adoption Story: Joy Mixed With Pain

 November 26, 2016

-Shauna is a CAC "adoption buddy" of mine.
+Shauna is an"adoption buddy" of mine.
 When we were adopting Titus, she was in the process of adopting their daughter and we encouraged and prayed for one another along the way.
 I so appreciate her heart to see her own life story as an adoptee and as an adoptive mama through the lens of the Gospel.
 Thank you, Shauna, for sharing some of your story here!

 God Meant It For Good: By Shauna